kkykkykky/HairMeshforAll/README.md

  - Get latest version for your game from the Releases page.

 **Installation:**
- - Extract to your game folder or put the .dll file in BepInEx\Plugins.
+ - Extract to your game folder.
+If installing manually, put the .dll file in BepInEx\Plugins, and for Room Studio, put .dll file in Studio\BepInEx\plugins.

 **Usage:**
  - Option is enabled automatically.
 No configuration needed.